Best POS Systems for Small Business 2026 - Honest Cost Breakdown (No Affiliate BS)

 Salons, spas, repair shops, and professional services need appointment scheduling, client management, recurring payments, and staff commission tracking.

 What works: Systems that integrate scheduling and payments into a single workflow.
 Client history, automated reminders, and online booking capabilities are essential.
+See our dedicated guide to payment processing for salons and spas for specific recommendations.

 What to avoid: Over-featured systems designed for high-volume retail or restaurants.
 You will pay for features you never use.
+A salon doing $15,000 per month does not need a $300 per month POS subscription built for multi-location restaurant chains.

 For Mobile and Pop-Up Businesses